Information about Certification Tests

 Your Certificate could be in your junk mail or spam folder, so be sure to check there if you cannot find it in your inbox.
 You will not receive a Certificate if you supply an incorrect e-mail address.
 There is nothing we can do about this--that is your responsibility.

-How to Retrieve Your Certificate at a Later Time
+Retrieve Your Certificate at a Later Time

 Certificates can be re-issued by following directions after you pass a test and by writing down important unique information that is provided.